duolinwang/REDD/README.md

 REDD pipeline is supported by Snakemake, refer to  [snakemake](https://snakemake.readthedocs.io/en/stable/).   for more information of Snakemake. (todo).
 The whole pipeline can be found in the snakefile under the REDD-main directory.
 We used script generate_script.py to generate the config.yaml file and shell file, run.pbs, for users to run REDD in a Slurm cluster or bash.
 You need to set parameter --pipeline_mode to either 'cluster' or 'bash'.
-REDD pepeline provides two ways for the mapping of reads: mapping to genome and transcriptome.
+REDD pepeline provides two ways for the mapping of reads: mapping to ***genome*** and ***transcriptome***.
 You need to choose one at the begining.
 Mapping to the transcriptome has one additional step where the genome wide annotaions will be added to the site-level and molecule-level results, which requires a reference genome and reference annotation as well.

 **Use genome as reference:**
 The results will be generated in the **{output_path}/outputs** folder.